jeneiss/mars_rover/README.md

 # mars_rover
-A React-inspired vanilla JS exercise following a functional programming paradigm.
+A React-inspired vanilla JS exercise following a functional programming paradigm and using Immutable.js for state management.
 Consumes the NASA Open API at <a href='https://api.nasa.gov/'>api.nasa.gov</a> with a Node.js/Express.js backend.

 ## Usage
 'yarn start': runs server at http://localhost:3000